algofoogle/tt03p5-solo-squash/doc/testing.md

 *   Do the *un*registered outputs (`bidir[7:6]`) produce a video image?
 *   Is there any activity on `bidir[5:0]`?
 These are part of a 'leading zero counter' test that behaves like a *mostly* logarithmic counter that rolls over every 16 frames.

-Additionally, while held in reset, the design should assert the following outputs:
+Additionally, while clocking the design held in reset, it should assert the following outputs:
 *   `uo_out[7:0]`: `11011110`
 *   `bidir[7:0]`: `11111000`